bcgov/sso-keycloak/helm/kc-cron-job/README.md

 Name: `script-cli`
 Standard Flow Enabled" `OFF`
 Access type: `confidential`
+Service Accounts Enabled: `On`

+The `service account roles` will be be configured with a custom `viewer` role.

 The credential key will be added to the `kc-cron-service-account` secret for the cron job to access.
 To create this secret in the tools namespace, run the following command in the `helm/kc-cron-job` folder.